Jammyzx1/2D-clustering-euclid-dist/README.md

     For all coordinates find the node point which is closest:
     |  add the coordinates of the point to the list of closet points related to the node
     end

+A single file is output "Grouped.csv", which lists to groups.
+This will be overwritten by running it all again.